9 Things No One Tells You About Your Back During Pregnancy, But I Will

 Your Boobs Might Weigh You Down

 Athletico Physical Therapy suggests that if your pregnancy back pain is located in your mid- or upper-back, a poor-fitting bra might be the culprit.
-According to BabyCenter, pregnancy is definitely time to invest in a new bra so you can stay comfortable as your breasts and rib cage grow and get heavier, which can put strain on your back.
+Pregnancy is definitely time to invest in a new bra so you can stay comfortable as your breasts and rib cage grow and get heavier, according to BabyCenter, which can put strain on your back.

 Back Pain Might Be A Sign Of Stress